 There are some nuances with Rigidbody.centerOfMass when rotation.

-If you use Mesh Collider for Throwing Game Object and your mesh is ideally symmetric then it is the perfect case and game object will throw naturally.
+If you use Mesh Collider for Throwing Game Object and your mesh is ideally symmetric, then it’s the perfect case and the game object will throw naturally.

+2. Simple Forms of Colliders.
 You need to use one or more simple forms of colliders (box, sphere, etc.) placing them on the same Throwing Game Object and along the straight line.
-So in this case, we have the right center of mass & right rotation.
+So in this case, you will have the right center of mass & right rotation.

-There are 3 Custom Shaders with Shadow Fading & “Slice Guide” Texture for Fading (Your Material > Shader > Custom > Makaka Games):
+There are 3 Custom Shaders with “Slice Guide” Texture for Fading of Game Object and its Shadow.

 - Diffuse (Dissolving),